Below are my care and propagation tips for mother-in-law's tongue along with my very own photos!

 The mother-in-law's tongue (sansevieria trifasciata) is a very popular house plant that originates from West Africa.
-It goes by name such as viper's bowstring hemp, Saint George's sword, or snake plant, but don't confuse it with the nassauvia serpensIt.
-This beautiful evergreen has long, stiff, and dark-green, vertical leaves that feature striking light-green bands.
+It goes by names such as viper's bowstring hemp, Saint George's sword, or snake plant, but don't confuse it with the nassauvia serpensIt.
+This beautiful evergreen has long, stiff, and dark-green, vertical leaves, which feature striking light-green bands.

 Mother-in-Law's Tongue Provides Many Benefits:

 - It can be kept outdoors in warm climates, or, if you live in a cooler part of the world, it can be an indoor plant.